-In casual American English, "The traffic around here has gotten noticeably worse lately" sounds like "dhuh TRA-fuhk uh-ROWND HEER huhz GAH-tuhn NOH-duh-suh-blee WURS LAYT-lee".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "The traffic around here has gotten noticeably worse lately" as "dhuh TRA-fuhk uh-ROWND HEER huhz GAH-tuhn NOH-duh-suh-blee WURS LAYT-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on noticeably, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.